aflashyrhetoric/aflashyrhetoric.github.io/content/posts/techday.md

 +++
 title = "Tech Day 2017"
+summary = "I recently attended Tech Day 2017. (...)
+Soon, I ditched the elevator pitch I had prepared almost immediately and just simply began to have earnest conversations with them about their current tools and processes.
+It was awesome."
 +++

-Today, I got the awesome opportunity to represent one of [Nulab](https://nulab-inc.com)'s apps, Typetalk.
+I recently had the opportunity to represent one of [Nulab](https://nulab-inc.com)'s apps, Typetalk.

 I donned my Nulab tee and hoodie, strapped on the goldenrod "Tech Day Exhibitor" bracelet, and walked into the sprawling space.
 At first, I saw the big names - AWS, American Airlines, Vimeo.
 I continued to the rear end of the space, where we had a table.
 Japanese candies, t-shirts & totes, business cards, iPads, Macbook Pros with our apps on full-screen - we're ready.